 - Does the bank allow you to set up an account before you leave?
 Some banks won’t allow you to set up an account before you arrive in Australia.
 Because it’s much more efficient to sort out your finances before you set sail for Australia, look for a bank that will let you set up an account well before you leave home.

-How to apply for a savings/transaction account
+How to apply for an Australian bank account

 Applying for a bank account BEFORE you arrive: